gregg127/anton/docs/docs/03_flux_gitops.md

 NAME                      READY   STATUS    RESTARTS   AGE podinfo-8b99d95f7-8fwdd   1/1     Running   0          15m
 podinfo-8b99d95f7-jdqfj   1/1     Running   0          15m
 ```

+!!!note
+    To manually test applications without committing changes to the repository, use `kubectl apply -k example-directory` to apply an entire directory to the cluster.
+The directory must contain a `kustomization.yaml` file that defines the resources to be applied.

 ## Secret Encryption with SOPS